Vajiralongkorn: Accession to the throne and coronation

-The appointment of members of the privy council
+Appointment of members of the privy council

 Following the resignation of the councillors to Bhumibol Adulyadej, Vajiralongkorn appointed 10 members of the Privy Council.
 The command was issued under Section 2 of the 2014 interim constitution, completed with Sections 12, 13 and 16 of the 2007 constitution on the king which were retained and remain in effect.
 The remaining seven members are Surayud Chulanont, Kasem Wattanachai, Palakorn Suwanrath, Atthaniti Disatha-amnarj, Supachai Poo-ngam, Chanchai Likhitjitta and Chalit Pukbhasuk, with three new members, Paiboon Koomchaya, Dapong Ratanasuwan, and Teerachai Nakwanich.
 Prem Tinsulanonda was re-appointed Privy Council president by royal command.
 On 13 December 2016, the King appointed two new members, Wirach Chinvinitkul and Charunthada Karnasuta.
 On 25 December 2016, the King appointed one more new member, Kampanart Rooddit.
 On 19 January 2017, Privy Councillor Chanchai Likhitjitta died at the age of 71.
-On 2 October 2018, Mr. Amphon Kittiamphon, General Chalermchai Sitthisart and ACM Chom Rungsawang were appointed privy councilors.

 Direct political interference

 Thailand's military-appointed parliament voted overwhelmingly in January 2017 to make amendments to the interim constitution, so as to allow amendments to the draft constitution as suggested by the new king's office.
 Critics said the new constitution would give the military a powerful political say for years or decades.
 The 2017 Constitution of Thailand was approved in a referendum in 2016, and was endorsed by Vajiralongkorn on 6 April 2017, Chakri day, in a ceremony at the Ananta Samakhom Throne Hall.
 Prime Minister Prayut Chan-o-cha said that the office of King Vajiralongkorn had asked for several changes to clauses related to royal power in the draft constitution, a rare intervention by a reigning Thai monarch.
 After the death of King Bhumibol, political activity was paused during a period of mourning that ended in 2017.

 In February 2019, in an unprecedented move, the King's elder sister, Ubol Ratana, announced her candidacy for the Thai prime ministership in the 2019 general election, running as a candidate of the Thaksin-allied Thai Raksa Chart Party.
-Later that same day, Vajiralongkorn issued a strongly worded statement, stating that her candidacy for prime minister is "inappropriate ...and unconstitutional".
+Later that same day, Vajiralongkorn issued a strongly worded statement, stating that her candidacy for prime minister is "inappropriate ... and unconstitutional".
 The Election Commission of Thailand then disqualified her from running for prime minister, formally putting an end to her candidacy.
-The Thai Raksa Chart Party was banned on 7 March 2019 by the Constitutional Court of Thailand for bringing a member of the royal family into politics and its political leaders were banned from politics for a decade.
+The Thai Raksa Chart Party was dissolved on 7 March 2019 by order of the Constitutional Court of Thailand and its political leaders were banned from politics for a decade.

 Vajiralongkorn has direct control over the royal household and palace security agencies.

+Overseas travels

+On 12 November 2025, Vajiralongkorn arrived in Beijing as part of the first visit by a Thai monarch to China.

 Controversies

 Vajiralongkorn's reign has been plagued by controversies unheard of during the reign of his predecessor.
 His image is affected by his reputation as a philanderer.
-In 2020, widespread unprecedented protests against his reign were popping up all over Thailand.
+In 2020, Thailand experienced widespread and unprecedented protests opposing his rule, which garnered significant attention both domestically and internationally.